 Bristol Myer Squib are the patent owners of the anti-viral drug Daclatasvir which they sell under the brand name of Daklinza.
-BMS recently entered a licensing agreement with the Indian pharmaceutical manufacturer Natco to make a generic version of Daclatasvir in India.
-This generic is chemically identical to Daklinza but sells for about 10% of the price of Daklinza, around US$500 in India.
+BMS recently entered a licensing agreement with the Indian pharmaceutical manufacturers Hetero and Natco to make generic versions of Daclatasvir in India.
+This generic Daklinza is chemically identical to Daklinza but sells for about 10% of the price of Daklinza, around US$350 in India.

-For more information on licensed generic Sofosbuvir and Daclatasvir from India please click this link which will give you prices for Sofosbuvir and Daclatasvir and information of the processes for acquiring these life saving drugs.
+For more information on licensed generic Sofosbuvir and Daclatasvir from India please email me for prices for Sofosbuvir and Daclatasvir and information of the processes for acquiring these life saving drugs.

 Buying Licensed Generic Daclatasvir From India

-If you are from the USA, Europe or nearly any other place on Earth I can help you get genuine licensed generic Daclatasvir as well as Sofosburvir.
+If you are from the USA, Europe or nearly any other place on Earth I can help you get genuine licensed generic Daclatasvir as well as Sofosbuvir.

-The maximum you will pay for a 12 week supply of generic Daclatasvir (84 tablets) is US$500.
-Combined with licensed generic Sofosbuvir the total price for a 12 week treatment of Sofosbuvir + Daclatasvir will not be more than US$1,300 including delivery to your door and all other costs.
+The maximum you will pay for a 12 week supply of licensed generic Daclatasvir (84 tablets) is US$300.
+Combined with licensed generic Sofosbuvir the total price for a 12 week treatment of Sofosbuvir + Daclatasvir will not be more than US$1,000 including delivery to your door and all other costs.

 For the latest information on buying generic Daclatasvir from India, including the exact price, processes and availability of generics in your country please either use this link or email me direct.
 I am also happy to personally answer any questions you might have.